Sunset at Prambanan Temple: All You Need to Know

 A scene from the Ramayana Ballet near Prambanan

-Find out all you need to know about the Prambanan Ramayana Ballet, including schedule, price, and whether it’s worth it (yeah, it is).
+To find out more about it, read my guide about the Prambanan Ramayana Ballet, which includes its schedule, price, and whether it’s worth it (yeah, it is).

 How to get to Prambanan from Yogyakarta?